The following home heating assistance programs are effective for the 2018–19 heating season. (Updated 9/19/18)

 Low-Income Home Weatherization

-2-1-1 is a one-stop, around-the-clock free phone service that links people with information or agencies that can help with utility assistance and other needs such as rent payment help, child and elder care, emergency shelters, job training, counseling, etc.
+2-1-1 is a one-stop, around-the-clock free phone and online service that links people with information or agencies that can help with utility assistance and other needs such as rent payment help, child and elder care, emergency shelters, job training, counseling, etc. Simply dial 2-1-1 on your phone or visit mi211.org and click Search Resource Database to get connected to available services.

 Medical Emergency Protection